breadboard-ai/breadboard/seeds/graph-runner/README.md

 ### `input`

 Use this node to ask for input from inside the graph.
 The input is supplied by an implementation of `GraphTraversalContext` that is being used for graph traversal, which is a fancy way of saying that it is up to the application that asked to traverse the graph to supply the input.

-This node accepts a property bag (a `Record<string, unknown>` in TypeScript) and passes it along, without any modification, as this node's output.

 ### `output`